FAQ

 Learn more

-How is iCRM different from current cancer risk prediction tools?
+How is iCCRM different from all current cancer risk prediction tools?

 Learn more

-iCRM primarily uses quantitative data that are objective with industry standards.
-For example, blood testing results needed for iCRM are generated by medical equipments that all meet industry standards.
+iCCRM primarily uses quantitative data that are objective with industry standards.
+For example, blood testing results needed for iCCRM are generated by medical equipment that all meet industry standards.
 Thus, the findings can be applied to the general population.

-How is iCRM different from cancer screen tests?
+How is iCCRM different from cancer screen tests?

-Screen tests would not help people avoid cancer because the purpose of cancer screen tests is to DETECT cancer, not to prevent and avoid cancer.
-The result of cancer screen tests is either “Yes/No” or “Positive/Negative”; it does not help those who have the result of “No” or “Negative”.
-Furthermore, people with a “No” or “Negative” result today might get a “Yes” or “Positive” next time.
+Screen tests would not help people prevent and avoid cancer because the purpose of cancer screen tests is to DETECT cancer, not to prevent and avoid cancer.
+The result of cancer screen tests is either “Yes/No” or “Positive/Negative”.
+It does not help those who have the result of “No” or “Negative”.
+For some people who have “No” or “Negative” results, they might get “Yes” or “Positive” results in the future.

-iCRM makes cancer prevention transparent, actionable and measurable.
-It first helps people understand their current risk level and then provides a list of the intervenable high risk factors for precision intervention to help people lower cancer risk and finally to avoid cancer.
+iCCRM makes colon cancer prevention transparent, actionable, and measurable.
+It first helps people understand their current colon risk level and then provides a list of the intervenable high-risk factors for precise intervention to help people lower colon cancer risk and finally to avoid colon cancer.

-What’s the process to get an iCRM report?
+What’s the process to get an iCCRM report?

-There are 4 steps to get the iCRM report:
+There are 4 steps to get the iCCRM report:

 4. Make the payment

-The iCRM report will be sent to you within 24 to 72 hours
+The iCCRM report will be sent to you within 24 to 72 hours

 What lab test results do I need to provide?